farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - If the highest die is a `4 or 5`, that's a `partial success`.
 You do what you were trying to do, but there are consequences.
 - If the highest die is `1-3`, it's a `bad outcome`.
 Things go poorly.
 You probably don't achieve your goal, and you suffer complications, too.

-The number of dice a player rolls depends on the `Action` they are trying to accomplish.
+The number of dice a player rolls depends on the `action` they are trying to accomplish.
 In Charge, there are 12 possible actions grouped in 3 distinct attributes.

-Those actions are linked to a dice pool called the `Action Rating`, represented by empty dots on the character sheet.
+Those actions are linked to a dice pool called the `action rating`, represented by empty dots on the character sheet.

 If an action has 1 darkened dot beside it, you roll `1d6`.
 This gives you about a 50% chance of succeeding at your action.